 This paves the way for string externalization and presentation, which will be needed for localization.
 Presentation of formats for date/time, numerical units, addresses, phone numbers, collation, currencies, and more are also controlled by locale frameworks.

 Lingoport’s services teams can help you make the right choices and even implement them for you.

 I18n Phase 2: Language and Localization

-String externalization is often what most people think of as the critical i18n and L10n step.
-User-facing words or strings are removed from being embedded in the source code and replaced with a function call typically to a resource file where the strings will now reside.
-This way, if the user selects a locale preference (remember those locale frameworks), French in France for example, the code will retrieve the French strings in the resource file for presentation.
+String externalization is often what most people think of as the critical i18n and L10n steps.
+User-facing words or strings are removed from being embedded in the source code and replaced with a function call, typically to a resource file where the strings will now reside.
+This way, if the user selects a locale preference (remember those locale frameworks), French in France, for example, the code will retrieve the French strings in the resource file for presentation.